ozyurtf/cpu-scheduler/README.md

 int widx = 0,               // Define an integer value to write items into the buffer int ridx = 0;               // Define an integer value to read items from the buffer

+#define N 100 // Define the size of the buffer

+Semaphore empty = N; // Define a semaphore to manage the number of empty slots in the buffer (initially all slots are empty) Semaphore full = 0; // Define a semaphore to manage the number of full slots in the buffer (initially all slots are empty) Semaphore mutex = 1; // Define a semaphore to manage the lock/unlock process and to make operations atomic (initially unlocked)

+T buffer[N]; // Define an empty buffer that has N elements int widx = 0; // Define an integer value to write items into the buffer (initially at index 0) int ridx = 0; // Define an integer value to read items from the buffer (initially at index 0)

 Producer(T item) {
     wait(&empty); // Decrement the value of the empty semaphore by one.
-If the value of the empty semaphore was 0 or negative before this decrementation, this means that there is no empty slot in the buffer.
-And this means that because there is no empty slot in the buffer to put the item, we should add the item into the wait queue, and block it. wait(&mutex);             // Lock the mutex before putting an item into the buffer.
+If the value of the empty semaphore was 0 before this decrementation, this means that there is no empty slot in the buffer.
+In this case, the producer process will be blocked and added to the empty semaphore's wait queue.

+    wait(&mutex); // Lock the mutex to ensure exclusive access to the shared buffer.

-  buffer[widx] = item;      // Put an item into the next available empty slot in the buffer widx = (widx + 1) % N;    // Update the index of the next available empty slot
+    buffer[widx] = item; // Put an item into the next available empty slot in the buffer widx = (widx + 1) % N; // Update the index of the next available empty slot (using modulo to wrap around)

-  signal(&mutex);           // Unlock the mutex after putting an item into the buffer. signal(&full);            // Increment the value of the full semaphore by one.
-If the value of the full semaphore was larger than or equal to N before this incrementation, this means that the buffer was full and we cannot put a new item until a slot becomes available.
-Instead of waiting until that time, we extract a new item from the wait queue and add it to the scheduler.
+    signal(&mutex); // Unlock the mutex after putting an item into the buffer.

+    signal(&full); // Increment the value of the full semaphore by one.
+If the value of the full semaphore was larger than or equal to N before this incrementation, this means that the buffer was full, and a consumer process waiting on the full semaphore will be unblocked and added to the ready queue.
 }

 Consumer(T &item) {
     wait(&full); // Decrement the value of the full semaphore by one.
-If the value of the full semaphore was 0 or negative before this decrementation, this means that wait(&mutex);
+If the value of the full semaphore was 0 before this decrementation, this means that there are no full slots in the buffer.
+In this case, the consumer process will be blocked and added to the full semaphore's wait queue.

+    wait(&mutex); // Lock the mutex to ensure exclusive access to the shared buffer.

-  item = buffer[ridx];
-  ridx = (ridx + 1) % N;
+    item = buffer[ridx]; // Read an item from the next available full slot in the buffer ridx = (ridx + 1) % N; // Update the index of the next available full slot (using modulo to wrap around)

-  signal(&mutex);
-  signnal(&empty);
+    signal(&mutex); // Unlock the mutex after reading an item from the buffer.

+    signal(&empty); // Increment the value of the empty semaphore by one.
+If the value of the empty semaphore was larger than or equal to N before this incrementation, this means that the buffer was empty, and a producer process waiting on the empty semaphore will be unblocked and added to the ready queue.
 }
 ```